open-telemetry/opentelemetry-dotnet/CONTRIBUTING.md

 ## New projects

-New projects are required to...
+New projects are required to:

 * Use [nullable reference
 types](https://learn.microsoft.com/dotnet/csharp/language-reference/builtin-types/nullable-reference-types).